yash-mehta13/Traffic-Light-Integrating-with-Servo-Motor-using-Arduino-UNO-/README.md

-# Traffic-Light-Integrating-with-Servo-Motor-using-Arduino-UNO-
-Designed for a smart traffic management system that simulates real-world traffic control.

 # Weather API-Based Microcontroller Project
 This project is a microcontroller-based embedded system that fetches real-time weather data using a Weather API and displays key environmental parameters such as temperature, humidity, and weather conditions.
 It is designed to demonstrate API integration within an embedded C++ application for live environmental monitoring.